 We have been successful in College hockey in recent years, winning the College league in Michaelmas Term, and then ‘Suppercuppers’- a match against the College league champion of the Oxford Uni league- in Lent!

 Mixed – Mixed Netball at Fitz is friendly and relaxed.
 Players of all abilities are welcome, whether you have some experience or have never played before!
 We play one match per week, which we don’t take too seriously, with many players learning the rules as we play.
-If you’re interested in joining you can sign up here.
 Join our Facebook group to stay up to date as matches are announced.